 How old are you and where are you from?

 How long have you lived in San Diego and what brought you here?
 I moved to San Diego in August, 2015.
-I relocated after graduation for work and my now husband had just made the move from Pensacola to San Diego for his job in the Navy.
+I relocated after graduating from the University of Minnesota and needing an escape from the cold!

 What do you hope to accomplish with someone when coaching?